Yashjoshi1995/NLP/README.md

    b.
 Term Frequency-Inverse Document Frequency(TF-IDF): It is used to give weightage or importance to uncommon words or seldom used words.

   Both BOW and TF-IDF doen't store the semantic information.

+5.Now after converting all the text to numeric form we will apply classification algorithm to predict the classes.